-Our mission model reflects a comprehensive process of discipleship that encourages a person to grow in five key areas: as a Member of the church, a Missionary of the Gospel of Jesus Christ, a Magnifier of the Lord in worship, a Minister to those in need and a Mentor to the next generation.
+Our mission model reflects a comprehensive process of discipleship that encourages a person to grow in five key areas: as a Member of the church, a Missionary of the Gospel of Jesus Christ, a Magnifier of the Lord in worship, a Minister to those in need and a Mentor to the next generation of leaders.
 If you want to grow as a disciple of Jesus, we invite you to join us on this fulfilling journey!

 Glendale embraces five core values based on the acronym of F.A.I.T.H. guide our mission and ministries:

 Friendship: To grow from a friendly church into a church of friends

 No longer do I call you servants, for a servant does not know what his master is doing; but I have called you friends, for all things that I heard from My Father I have made known to you.
 John 15:15, NKJV

 Adaptability: To accommodate differences for the sake of the gospel

 I have become all things to all people, that by all means I might save some.
 I do it all for the sake of the gospel, that I may share with them in its blessings.
 1 Corinthians 9:22b,23, ESV

 Integrity: To pursue authenticity in our relationships and witness